CoachKader/CoachKader/README.md

 - I'm a self-taught web-developer 👨‍🎓
 - I'm currently learning any and everything there is to learn ⚡
 - I aspire to move towards Data Science and Machine Learning one day
-- My goals for the rest of 2021 is to get my first Junior Developer job as well as contribute to some open source code.
 - My interests include: Motorsport 🏎️, Gym 🏋️‍♂️, Football ⚽ and Gaming 🎮

 ### Where You Can Find Me: